gaweki/pomodoro_menubar/docs/05-advanced-features.md

 ## 🕐 Manual Mode (Off-Hours)

-Outside of the fixed schedule (before 09:00, after 18:00, or on weekends), you can still use the app:
+Outside of the fixed schedule defined in `main.py` (before the first session, after the last session, or on weekends), you can still use the app:

 1. Click **▶️ Start Pomodoro**.
 2. A dynamic schedule is generated: